View of Mount Esja from Reykjavik

 Iceland uses the two pin European plug with round holes so you’ll need an adaptor or two.
 If you’re going on an Icelandic roadtrip you may want to take a battery pack for your mobile phone.
 Finally pack an extra SD card for the camera and an extra battery if you’ll be there in winter, they run down more quickly in the cold weather and Iceland is so gorgeous you’ll go into photo clicking overload!

-I hope you find this post useful if you’re unsure what to wear in Iceland and if you’ve been before and have any more tips please share.
+I hope you find this post useful when you’re packing for Iceland.
+If you have any more tips please share.

 Like it?
 Pin It!